 1.2.
 Propulsion energy converter

 22. The same approach as described in section 1.1. is needed for energy converters.
-Examples for "other energy converters" are a fuel pump (peripheral) or a mobile air conditioning system (auxiliary), which are not considered as propulsion energy converters.
+Examples for "other energy converters" are a fuel pump (peripheral device) or a mobile air conditioning system (auxiliary device), which are not considered as propulsion energy converters.

 1.2.1.
 Internal combustion engine (ICE)